 Do we have the capacity to understand the complexity of the systems and dynamics within which we operate?
 Our world is composed of networks- biological, social, physical, and informational.
 As a former math and science teacher, cancer and sexual assault survivor, and community organizer, I find inspiration in the organic patterns that emerge all around us.
-I enjoy learning more about those who came before me, passing on what I’ve learned about printmaking to others, and slowly uncovering what it means to be an artist and a community-minded citizen of the Earth.
+I enjoy learning more about those who came before me, passing on what I’ve learned about printmaking to others, and slowly exploring what it means to be an artist and a community-minded citizen of the Earth.

 While earning my BFA, I learned traditional printmaking methods such as intaglio, lithography, screen printing, and wood and linoleum relief.
 I have come to understand the essence of printmaking to be the repetitive process of transferring data from an original matrix to another surface, which can include performance, sculpture, and installation as well as traditional methods.